Skip to main content

 && echo "Listen 8000" > /etc/apache2/ports.conf

-Afterwards, add your site config to Apache:
+Then add your site configuration to Apache:

 ADD apache2.conf /etc/apache2/sites-available/app.conf